-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Balanced &amp; Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Balanced & Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
 Students develop a mental model of the nature of forces and motion and use that model to explain the behavior of an elastic jumper.
 3.2 The direction and size of force affects the motion of an object.
 Key ideas include: (a) multiple forces many act on an object; (b) the net force of an object determines how an object moves; (c) simple machines increase or change the direction of a force; and (d) simple and compound machines have many applications.
-Lesson 2 Balanced Forces &amp; Engineering What makes bridges so strong?
+Lesson 2 Balanced Forces & Engineering What makes bridges so strong?
 Students develop and design a bridge to be as strong as possible while working with limited materials.
 3.2 The direction and size of force affects the motion of an object.
 Key ideas include: (a) multiple forces many act on an object; (b) the net force of an object determines how an object moves; (c) simple machines increase or change the direction of a force; and (d) simple and compound machines have many applications.
-Lesson 3 New!
-Pattern of Motion, Gravity, &amp; Friction How high can you swing on a flying trapeze?
-Students make observations and measurements of a trapeze model.
-Then, using that information they predict the motion of a real trapeze.
+Lesson 3 Revision Coming Summer '23 Friction & Pattern of Motion How can you go faster down a slide?
+Students plan and carry out investigations of the behaviors of different materials as they slide past one another.
 3.2 The direction and size of force affects the motion of an object.
 Key ideas include: (a) multiple forces many act on an object; (b) the net force of an object determines how an object moves; (c) simple machines increase or change the direction of a force; and (d) simple and compound machines have many applications.
-Lesson 4 Magnets &amp; Forces What can magnets do?
+Lesson 4 Magnets & Forces What can magnets do?
 Students investigate the properties of magnets and the fact that they exert forces that act at a distance.
 3.2 The direction and size of force affects the motion of an object.
 Key ideas include: (a) multiple forces many act on an object; (b) the net force of an object determines how an object moves; (c) simple machines increase or change the direction of a force; and (d) simple and compound machines have many applications.
-Lesson 5 Magnets &amp; Engineering How can you unlock a door using a magnet?
+Lesson 5 Magnets & Engineering How can you unlock a door using a magnet?
 Students investigate magnetic attraction and repulsion, and design a magnetic lock in the hands-on activity.
 3.2 The direction and size of force affects the motion of an object.
 Key ideas include: (a) multiple forces many act on an object; (b) the net force of an object determines how an object moves; (c) simple machines increase or change the direction of a force; and (d) simple and compound machines have many applications.